What Is Musical Echolalia?

 Searching for Stars & Musical Echolalia

-Musical echolalia is the way certain songs replay memories like a personal soundtrack.
+The term Musical echolalia describes the way certain songs replay memories like a personal soundtrack.

 Just as echolalia in language involves repeating sounds or phrases, musical echolalia happens when music repeats moments of our lives.